cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### Server processes snapshots

-In case when a CloudLinux user hits LVE limits, appropriate faults are generated and [lvestats](/deprecated/#lve-stats-0-x) package generates server processes snapshot.
+In case when a CloudLinux OS Shared user hits LVE limits, appropriate faults are generated and [lvestats](/deprecated/#lve-stats-0-x) package generates server processes snapshot.
 Snapshot is a list of running applications and a list of running MySQL queries right after the faults happened.

 Snapshots allow users to investigate the reason of account hitting its limits.
 Several snapshots are generated for each incident.
 An incident is a state when faults are generated in a close time period.
 The time period is configurable.
 By default, if faults are generated in 300 seconds time period, we consider them as a single incident.